TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpns2s-iketunnelclosedwithstatusinvalidpayloadreceived.md

 2. If there is no matching policy that works with your VPN device, or you need a specific algorithm or key strength due to compliance requirements, configure a custom policy on the connection as described in this [document](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-ipsecikepolicy-rm-powershell)

-3. If the connectivity issue persists, consult the instruction manual of your VPN device to check the logs for more detailed information.
+3. If the connectivity issue persists, consult the instruction manual of your VPN device to check the logs for more detailed information

 ## Recommended documents